OFFLINE-GmbH/oc-mall-plugin/docs/components/products-filter.md

  [Products component](./products.md).

 ::: warning
+You don't have to specify the `includeChildren`, `includeVariants` and `category` properties.
+The values from the corresponding [Products component](./products.md) will be used automatically.

-When implementing this component it is important to specify the same values for the `includeChildren`, `includeVariants` and `category` properties as you defined for the corresponding [Products component](./products.md).
+If you for whatever reason want to specify them anyway, make sure to use the same values as you have used in the Products component.
 :::

 ## Properties